Ghostpoet – Some Say I So I Say Light

 Some Say I So I Say Light is a clear window into the artist’s state of mind and his attitude towards the realities of life and the music industry.
 Ejimiwe’s almost spoken-word mumbled style doesn’t bother with the trappings of superstardom, unlike most rappers.
 The intention is to steer clear of that notion, delving into the alternative valley of experimental electronica, rather than supporting a stereotype.
 This album is deeper than it looks and sounds greater in solitary confinement with a pair of headphones.

-Some Say So I Say Light was released on 6th May 2013.
+Some Say So I Say Light is released on 6th May 2013.
+For further information or to order the album visit Ghostpoet’s website here.

 Watch the video for Meltdown here: